 We were sad to learn that Theresa Burroughs, a StoryCorps participant and champion for the right to vote, died at the age of 89 in her hometown of Greensboro, Alabama.

 We were fortunate that Theresa came to StoryCorps with her daughter, Toni Love, to share her story of coming of age during the Jim Crow era.
-Theresa joined with other civil rights demonstrators to appear at Alabama’s Hale County Courthouse on the first and third Monday of every month to pursue their right to vote.
+Theresa joined with other civil rights demonstrators who would appear at Alabama’s Hale County Courthouse on the first and third Monday of every month to pursue their right to vote.

 Theresa describes the obstacles the board of registrars put in their place in “A More Perfect Union,” the animation we created of her story.
 Watch the animation here.